fisherra/r4ds_tidyverse/summary/r4ds_data_visualisation.md

 ![](r4ds_data_visualisation_files/figure-markdown_strict/unnamed-chunk-5-1.png)
 <br  />
-Sometimes it's useful to change the coordinate system in a particular plot.
-This will affect the axes and how the data is plotted.
-I find the most useful coordinate transformations to be coord\_flip (typically with bar plots) and coord\_trans (typically with exponential or logarithmic trends).
+Cartesian coordinates are the go-to for 95% of my visualisations, but the coord\_ function does more than call different coordinate systems.
+Often it's useful to fix the x-y ratio, or flip the axis of bar charts.
+When your working with exponential data, you may want to transform an axis to a logarithmic system.
+These useful functions and many more can be done by the coord\_ function.

 -   **coord\_fixed(ratio, xlim, ylim)** - fixing the aspect ratio
     between x and y